Ibn al-Baytar: Life

-Ibn al-Baitar was born in the city of Málaga in al-Andalus (Muslim Spain) at the end of the twelfth century, hence his nisba "al-Mālaqī".
+Ibn al-Baitar was born in the city of Málaga in al-Andalus, Almohad Caliphate (now Province of Málaga, Spain) at the end of the twelfth century, hence his nisba "al-Mālaqī".
 His name "Ibn al-Baitar" is Arabic for "son of the veterinarian", which was his father's profession.
 Ibn al-Bayṭār learned botany from the Málagan botanist Abū al-ʿAbbās al-Nabātī with whom he started collecting plants in and around Spain.

 In 1219, Ibn al-Bayṭār left Málaga, travelling to the coast of North Africa and as far as Anatolia, to collect plants.
-The major stations he visited include Marrakech, Bugia, Constantinople, Tunis, Tripoli, Barqa and Antalya.
+The major stations he visited include Marrakesh, Bugia, Constantinople, Tunis, Tripoli, Barqa and Antalya.

 After 1224, he entered the service of the Ayyubid Sultan al-Kāmil and was appointed chief herbalist.
-In 1227 al-Kāmil extended his domination to Damascus, and Ibn al-Bayṭār accompanied him there, which provided him an opportunity to collect plants in Syria.
+In 1227 al-Kāmil extended his domination to Damascus (now Syria), and Ibn al-Bayṭār accompanied him there, which provided him an opportunity to collect plants in Syria.
 His botanical researches extended over a vast area including Arabia and Palestine.
 He died in Damascus in 1248.

 Ibn al-Bayṭār used the name "snow of China" (in Arabic, thalj al-Ṣīn) to describe saltpetre while writing about gunpowder.